michalroots/tdf-handbook/participate/circles.md

 At the moment TDF includes the following circles:

-- Architecture & Construction
+- Mission
 - Land & Permaculture
-- Legal & Governance
+- Community
-- Events
+- Architecture
-- Community & Communication
+- Legal

+Members step into the circle for a period of 3.5 months, aligned with the StewardSHEEP.
+Circles are expected to suggest a proposal for the roadmap of their cycle including projects they want to execute and token allocation.
+Each circle (as well as TDF Stewards) selects a delegate.
+Delegates coordinate activities between circles within the *Coordination Circle.*

-Members contributing their energy within a Circle get compensated with tokens and a free stay in glamping.
-The details are outlined for each circle.
+Members contributing their energy within a Circle get compensated with tokens.

 For more information about each Circle and how to join, please consult our [Pink Paper](https://docs.google.com/document/d/177JkHCy0AhplsaEEYpFHBsiI6d4uLk0TgURSKfBIewE/mobilebasic#h.slung3isnj8q)